denogio/tarion/README.md

 # Bluearchy &nbsp; [![bluebuild build badge](https://github.com/denongio/bluearchy/actions/workflows/build.yml/badge.svg)](https://github.com/denongio/bluearchy/actions/workflows/build.yml)

 **Bluearchy** is not just a distro.
 It is an **opinionated Universal Blue** fork, forged in the shadow of Omarchy’s vision.
-It fuses **Hyprland**, Omarchy’s signature aesthetics, and **Vicinae** — replacing Omarchy’s launcher entirely for a faster, more modern experience.
+It fuses **Hyprland**, Omarchy’s signature aesthetics, and **Vicinae** — replacing Omarchy’s launcher entirely for a faster, cleaner, and more modern experience.

 Minimal.
 Dark.
 Relentless.
 Atomic.